edoradoda/cd12355-microservices-aws-kubernetes-project-starter/README.md

 # Create addon
 aws eks create-addon --addon-name amazon-cloudwatch-observability --cluster-name <MY-CLUSTER-NAME>
 ```
-Now go to the Amazon cloud and you will be able to see the detailed logs of the application by accessing the CloudWatch service -> Metrics.
+Now go to the Amazon console and you will be able to see the detailed logs of the application by accessing the CloudWatch service -> Metrics.

 ## **Contact**